NicholasBurgo/portfolio_Template/README.md

 Uses Tailwind CSS for styling (it's pretty good once you get used to it) and Font Awesome for icons.
 Everything loads from CDNs so you don't need to download anything extra.

 The animations are mostly CSS with some JavaScript for the interactive parts.
-I spent way too much time on that cursor following thing but it looks sick so whatever.

 ## Browser compatibility